tracsman/vdcWorkshop/DIY/Maximus/Module04.md

 ## Validation
 1. In the portal, review the settings of the spoke VNet and its peering with the hub VNet.
 2. Review the 3 spoke VMs and the effective routes on each VM's NIC.
-3. Check the settings of your new web farm by going to your App Gateway.
-Note the public IP of the App Gateway (AppGatewayPIP).
+3. Check the App Gateway settings for your new web farm in the default backend pool.
-4. Go to the public IP of your App Gateway from an external browser.
+4. Note the public IP of the App Gateway (AppGatewayPIP) and  navigate to it from an external browser.
+Note the web page contents across different sections including the VM instance that is serving the contents.
+Contents that are unreachable will surface in subsequent modules.
-5. Navigate to http://AppGatewayPIP/headers to view the http headers.
+5. Also note the App Gateway settings for another backend pool on a remote site.
-6. Have the App Gateway redirect to another backend pool on a remote site.
+6. Navigate to http://AppGatewayPIP/headers to have the App Gateway redirect to this backend pool on the remote site.
 7. Also review the WAF Rules and UDR settings on the Spoke01 vnet.

 ## Application Diagram After this Step is Complete